clay-hunter-welch/Astar/README.md

-Implementation of the A* pathfinding algortihm via pygame.
+Implementation of the A* pathfinding algorithm via pygame.

 Instructions: